deeporiginbio/deeporigin-client/docs/how-to/variables.md

-# Install variables and secrets into a workstation
+# Install variables and secrets

-Variables and secrets specified in the Deep Orgin platform, either at the organization level or the account level, can be installed into workstations by running the following command:
+[Variables and secrets](https://docs.deeporigin.io/docs/os/variables-secrets) specified in the Deep Orgin platform, either at the organization level or the account level, can be installed into workstations by running the following command: